golemfactory/golem-docs/src/pages/docs/creators/index.md

 {% selectioncontent %}

-Want to deploy an application on Golem that consists of service(s) that run constantly
+Already use Docker or Docker Compose to deploy your application

 {% /selectioncontent %}

 {% selectioncontent %}

-Already use Docker or Docker Compose to deploy your application
+Want to deploy an application on Golem that consists of service(s) that run constantly

 {% /selectioncontent %}

 {% selectioncontent %}

-Want to use a YAML-based approach to configure the deployment
+Glad to use a YAML-based approach to configure the deployment

 {% /selectioncontent %}